 P11D tips – Payrolled benefits?
 Don’t forget your P11D(b)

-Published by: Stuart Daltrey, Director – Employment Tax
+Published by: Michael Hepburn, Senior Manager – Employment Tax

-It has been possible for employers to tax the value of employee benefits through the payroll since April 2017.
-While this can save on year-end administration, there are still some important points to remember if you opted to payroll benefits for the first time in 2018/19.
+It has been possible for employers to tax the value of employee benefits through the payroll for several years.
+While this can save on year-end administration, there are still some important points to remember if you opted to payroll benefits for the first time in 2020/21.

 Form P11D(b) is a dual purpose return.
-It is a declaration that all the P11Ds are correct and complete and a return of the Class 1A NIC payable.
-Therefore, unless you payrolled every single benefit given to employees during 2018/19, you will still have a Class 1A NIC liability and will still need to prepare and submit a P11D(b) to HMRC and pay the NIC due.
+It is a declaration that all the P11Ds are correct and complete, and a return of the Class 1A NIC payable.
+Therefore, unless you payrolled every single benefit given to employees during 2020/21, you will still have a Class 1A NIC liability and will still need to prepare and submit a P11D(b) to HMRC and pay the NIC due.

 When completing the Class 1A NIC element of the form, the first step is to add up all the entries in the brown boxes from all the P11Ds.
 The P11D(b) itself refers to this entry as: ‘the total benefits liable to Class 1A NIC from forms P11D’.